kurealnum/Mini-Workflows/README.md

 >Whiteboarding is an amazing practice here!
 Make sure to leave plenty of spaces between your "lines of code" so you can come back and change things later!

 Also, be prepared to whiteboard a little bit differently for every problem.
 One problem might require a flow chart of sorts, and another might require a diagram.
 Adaptability is important!

 <br></br>

+# Mini Workflows

 ## Learning DSA/working through Leetcode problems 👨‍💻
-This is a major learning experience for me, and it'll be changed as I go along!

-### Random Notes:
+When you're learning, keep in mind that:
->Data structures isn't just about organizing data, it's also about the operations that we use on those data structures
+>Data structures aren't just about organizing data, it's also about the operations that we use on those data structures.

->***Blinds 75 list (the ex-facebooks devs list) is a major TODO for me***.
-It's certianly something that I would love to work thorugh, I just need to have the time and whatnot

-> I'd also like to note that I actually want to learn DSA (Data Structures and Algorithms), and not just DSA for interviews.
-I want to understand the application of these algorithms (and I hope you do too!)
+> Try to gain a deeper understanding of DSA (Data Structures and Algorithms), and avoid memorizing the answers.

 ### Understanding Leetcode problems 📖